Mugen-Houyou/l4d2-server-blocker/README.en.md

 ## Problem

-L4D2's matchmaker does not distinguish between official and private servers.
-Asking a private server operator to ban you (a "self-ban") offers no guarantee, and blocking them via Windows Firewall causes 10 retry attempts, wasting time.
+L4D2's matchmaker does not distinguish between official and community servers.
+Asking a community server operator to ban you (a "self-ban") offers no guarantee, and blocking them via Windows Firewall causes 10 retry attempts, wasting time.

-This meant that every time you joined a match, you had to open the console with \`, visually check whether the IP address belongs to an unwanted private server, and if so, type `disconnect` or click leave — a tedious process repeated over and over.
+This meant that every time you joined a match, you had to open the console with \`, visually check whether the IP address belongs to an unwanted community server, and if so, type `disconnect` or click leave — a tedious process repeated over and over.

 ## Solution

-This program solves the above problem by making the L4D2 client immediately return to the main title UI when it attempts to connect to a specific private server.
+This program solves the above problem by making the L4D2 client immediately return to the main title UI when it attempts to connect to a specific community server.

 **This program does not modify or tamper with the L4D2 game itself — it intercepts packets destined for specific servers at the Windows network stack level and sends back a response on their behalf.** It uses the [WinDivert](https://reqrypt.org/windivert.html) kernel driver to capture outbound UDP packets to blocked servers and injects a response mimicking the Source engine protocol, causing the L4D2 client to immediately give up the connection.
 See "How It Works" below for details.